legacysurvey/legacysurvey/pages/dr9/files.rst

 (i) Web interface
 -----------------

-1. Query the `Astro Data Lab's Science Archive`_.
+1. Query the `NOIRLab Astro Data archive`_.
 2. From the menu of "Available Collections" on the left, select the desired data release (e.g. LS-DR9).
 3. Under "Data products - Raw data" check "Object".
 4. Optionally, you may select data from specific filters, or restrict the search by other parameters such as sky coordinates, observing date, or exposure time.
 5. Click "Search".
 6. The Results page offers several different ways to download the data.
 See `the Tutorials page`_ for details.

-.. _`NOIRLab Astro Data archive` https://astroarchive.noirlab.edu/portal/search/
+.. _`NOIRLab Astro Data archive`: https://astroarchive.noirlab.edu/portal/search/
 .. _`the Tutorials page`: http://archive.noao.edu/tutorials/query